lemlac/mulem/docs/reference.md

 ## Inheritance and Visibility

 Even though structs cannot be extended the usual way, they can inherit from other structs using the `inherit` keyword.
 This works similar to importing.
 It marks members that map to members of another struct, making conversion possible.
+It follows the same convention for pattern matching as destructuring.
+(See [Destructuring](#Destructuring).)

 ```mu
 Vector2 :: struct